amitxv/PC-Tuning/docs/physical-setup.md

 - Clean the pins and connectors of components.
 Use compressed air to remove dust from slots before installing components such as PCIe, NVMe, RAM and more

-- If you are not already using the partition style you would like to be using, you should switch now because some settings listed in the [BIOS](#bios) section depend on the partition style (search for *"GPT/UEFI"*).
+- If you aren't already using the partition style you would like to be using, you should switch now because some settings listed in the [BIOS](#bios) section depend on the partition style (search for *"GPT/UEFI"*).
 The official method to convert the partition style is to wipe and convert the disk using diskpart within Windows setup.
 GPT/UEFI is recommended for most people

     - See [media/identify-bios-mode.png](/media/identify-bios-mode.png)